LArbys/dllee/README.md

 * One first needs to install X code on OS X
 * Our group is mostly familiar with home brew to serve as the OS X package manager
 * Use brew to install pre-reqs for ROOT and OpenCV 3 itself.
 Make sure to specify `brew install opencv3` and not just `opencv` which installs OpenCV 2.
+* If you're using OS X El Capitan or later, make sure you disable SIP (System Integrity Protection).

 ## ROOT